itswebny/universal-navigation/faqs.md

 ### How will issues be tracked after launch?
 > [GitHub Issues](https://github.com/nys-its/universal-navigation/issues) in this repo will be used to track feedback, issues, and enhancement requests after the Universal Navigation is released.

+### How will the Universal Navigation search field work with our local search?
+> The interactive Universal Navigation's search results will first be scoped to the domain of the current site, with the user having the ability to see global results if desired.
+If this is satisfactory, the existing site search can be removed.
+If a site's search functionality is needed because of special collections or features, the static Universal Navigation can be used - which will not include a search box.